Football Association Wales tackles abuse of young players

 "A lot of the time spectators will be shouting at the children, 'how can you have missed that?' and so on, and ridiculing them in front of their peers, and making them not wanting to play sport.

-"The main issue that we have come across is abuse being shouted at officials and players, as well as over-zealous supporters placing children under too much pressure to win."'Just a game'
+"The main issue that we have come across is abuse being shouted at officials and players, as well as over-zealous supporters placing children under too much pressure to win."

 The spokeswoman said there had been reports of five-year-old children being shouted at, adding: "It's just a game at the end of the day."